arrow_back_ios

 You can implement one of two options:

-How to generate a signing hash?
+How do I generate a signing hash?

-• userId — your ID in the Bukza system, e.g 11223.
+• userId — your ID in the Bukza system, e.g., 11223.

-• orderNumber — an order number in Bukza, e.g "574285869".
+• orderNumber — the order number in Bukza, e.g., "574285869".

 • data — additional command data, such as the transaction number in your payment system: "18493853499".

-• amount — payment amount, e.g 99.75.
+• amount — the payment amount, e.g., 99.75.

-• timestamp — the number of seconds of Unix time, e.g 1596706182.
-Examples of getting it in different programming languages: https://www.epochconverter.com.
+• timestamp — the number of seconds since Unix epoch, e.g., 1596706182.
+For examples in different programming languages, see: https://www.epochconverter.com.

 hash = base64(hmacSha256(userId + orderNumber + command + data + amount + timestamp), key);